zinkronz/mxmapidoc/2-sample-code/29-delivery-api.md

 # Delivery

-This section shows the sample code for C\# and RESTful as in  Json body Input for the data
+This section shows the sample code for Delivery :

 1. Delivery List
 2. Delivery Detail